-7. Divisions and Age Cutoffs Defined; Playing Up; Playing on More than One team; Supersubs; Playing Down & Challenging Over Age Players a.
-Divisions and Age Cutoffs Defined: A player must be no more than the age set forth in the following chart on April 30 of the current year in order to be eligible to play in that division:
+7. Divisions and Age Cutoffs Defined; Playing Up; Playing on More than One team; Super Subs; Playing Down & Challenging Over Age Players a.
+Divisions and Age Cutoffs Defined: A player must be no more than the age set forth in the following chart on December 31 of the prior year in order to be eligible to play in that division:

-Division Max Age on 4/30 Division Max Age on 4/30
+Division Max Age on 12/31 of Prior Year Division Max Age on 12/31 of Prior Year

 BASE BALL SOFTBALL

 Cubs 10 Mustangs 10

 Bantam 12 Broncos 12

 Super Bantam 13 Colts 15

 Grasshopper 15 High School 17

 Freshmen 17